-Check to see that all lights illuminate and are clean.
+☐ Check to see that all lights illuminate and are clean.

-Stop Arm Mechanism: Stop arm (sign) on the side of the bus that swings out when students load and/or unload when the red alternating flashing lights are activated.
+Stop Arm Mechanism: Stop arm (sign) on the side of the bus that swings out when students load and/or unload while the red alternating flashing lights are activated.
+(See Figure 11.70)

-- Check the stop arm to see that it is mounted securely to the vehicle frame. - ✓ Check for loose fittings and damage - Check that stop arm extends fully when operated. - ✓ Check that stop arm lights are operational - ✓ If equipped, check that safety arm is securely mounted and functions properly in conjunction with stop arm.
+- ☐ Check the stop arm to see that it is mounted securely to the vehicle frame. - ☐ Check for loose fittings and damage. - ☐ Check that stop arm extends fully when operated. - $\hfill \Box$ Check that stop arm lights are operational. - ☐ If equipped, check that safety arm is securely mounted and functions properly in conjunction with stop arm.